 - Over loan protection riders are the norm and are designed to protect the policy from lapsing with an outstanding loan.

-With the $22.4 million unified gift and estate tax exemption for married couples under the new tax act, there’s a shrinking market of those who would look to traditional estate planning-oriented premium financing due to a federal estate tax liability.
 But there has been a strong move in the premium finance space towards the executive plans.
 There are many underserved business owners who want to protect their families and plan for retirement who could utilize this strategy.

 If you would like to explore the business market using this powerful strategy, let’s talk about your contacts and potential cases.